practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 [Virtual strings in Oz](http://mozart2.org/mozart-v1/doc-1.4.0/op/node4.html#section.data.virtualstrings):

-I see it now layered this this for example:
+I see it now layered like this for example:

 - top layer: virtual strings for coding
 - middle layer: strings (not really "visible")